himanshu9988/Clustering/README.md

 8. Birch Clustering
 BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies) is a hierarchical clustering algorithm designed for large datasets.
 It incrementally builds a tree-like structure to represent the data, making it memory-efficient and suitable for streaming data.

-About The Notebook(Clustering.ipynb):
-Clustering.ipynb notebook is been generated to perform clustering on the dataset-Raisin_Dataset.csv.All the 8 type of clustering is been done on the dataset and got value of certain set of parameters mainly;Silhouette,Calinski-Harabasz,Davies-Bouldin

-First five rows of dataset:- image

-Elbow-Plot

-image

-Distribution-Plot: image

-Result of K-means after applying different normalization techniques:

-image

-Result of Affinity Propagation after applying different normalization techniques:

-image

-Result of Agglomerative Clustering after applying different normalization techniques:

-image

-Result of Mean shift clustering after applying different normalization techniques:

-image

-Result of Spectral Clustering after applying different normalization techniques:

-image

-Result of Density-Based Spatial Clustering after applying different normalization techniques:

-image

-Result of OPTICS Clustering after applying different normalization techniques:

-image

-Result of Birch Clustering after applying different normalization techniques:

-image

-Conclusions
-In context of no data preprocessing among the 8 types of clustering provided , the mean shift clustering gave the best silhouette value with no of clusters = 4

-In context of using normalization, among the 8 types of clustering provided , the Spectral Clustering gave the best silhouette value with no of clusters = 3

-In context of using transformation, among the 8 types of clustering provided , the Spectral Clustering gave the best silhouette value with no of clusters = 3

-In context of using PCA, among the 8 types of clustering provided , the Mean shift clustering gave the best silhouette value with no of clusters = 3

-In context of using normalization + transformation, among the 8 types of clustering provided , the Spectral Clustering gave the best silhouette value with no of clusters = 3

-In context of using normalization + transformation + PCA, among the 8 types of clustering provided , the Spectral Clustering gave the best silhouette value with no of clusters = 3